attm2x/m2x-demo-vagrant/README.md

 You will need to have [Vagrant](http://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) installed on your computer.
 Both are free, and there are versions for Mac OS X, Windows, and Linux.

-You will also need an account on AT&amp;T's M2X service ([m2x.att.com](https://m2x.att.com)), which is currently free to everyone.
-(Future plans call for M2X to keep a free "Developer" plan, but to charge for very large volumes of data.)
+You will also need an [account on AT&T's M2X service](https://m2x.att.com/signup), which has a free Developer plan and usage based paid plans for higher volumes of data.
+Check out the [M2X Pricing](https://m2x.att.com/pricing) page for more details.

 ## Installation